wayou/vscode-todo-highlight/README.md

 {
-    "todohighlight.isEnable": true, //toggle the highlight, default is true "todohighlight.isCaseSensitive": true, //whether the keywords are case sensitive or not "todohighlight.keywords": [
+    "todohighlight.isEnable": true, //toggle the highlight, default is true "todohighlight.isCaseSensitive": true, //whether the keywords are case sensitive or not "todohighlight.highlightWholeLine": false, //highlight whole line instead of keyword only "todohighlight.keywords": [
         "BUG:", // adding custom keywords without specifying the look, default color will be applied "REVIEW:", //another custom keyword